 ● Sun filters are not endocrine disruptors according to the definition of the World Health Organization, whose role is to direct and coordinate international health within the United Nations.

 ● In nanometric form, they are safe, as confirmed by the EU Scientific Committee on Consumer Safety (SCCS), and do not cross the skin barrier.

-● Lastly, according to the scientific community, they do not contribute to the bleaching of coral reefs.
-This phenomenon is mainly due to the rise in temperature of oceans linked to global warming.
+● Lastly, there is substantial debate that they contribute to the bleaching of coral reefs.
+An overwhelming number of climate scientists have attributed coral bleaching mainly to the rise in temperature of oceans, which are linked to global warming.
 Secondary reasons are overfishing, the poor purification of urban effluents or the water streaming on agricultural surfaces that pollute the lagoons.